Adult ADHD and Relationships

 Divide tasks and stick to them.
 The non-ADHD partner may be more suited to handling the bills and doing the errands, while you manage the children and cooking.

 Schedule weekly sit-downs.
 Meet once a week to address issues and assess progress you’ve made as a couple.

 Evaluate the division of labor.
 Make a list of chores and responsibilities and rebalance the workload if either one of you is shouldering the bulk of the load.

 Delegate, outsource, and automate.
 You and your partner don’t have to do everything yourselves.
 If you have children, assign them chores.
 You might also consider hiring a cleaning service, signing up for grocery delivery, or setting up automatic bill payments.

 Split up individual tasks, if necessary.
 If the partner with ADHD has trouble completing tasks, the non-ADHD partner may need to step in as the “closer.”
 Account for this in your arrangement to avoid resentments.

 Create a practical plan

-If you have ADD/ADHD, you probably aren’t very good at organizing or setting up systems.
+If you have ADHD, you probably aren’t very good at organizing or setting up systems.
 But that doesn’t mean you aren’t able to follow a plan once it’s in place.
 This is an area where the non-ADHD partner can provide invaluable assistance.
-He or she can help you set up a system and routine you can rely on to help you stay on top of your responsibilities.
+They can help you set up a system and routine you can rely on to help you stay on top of your responsibilities.